 These requirements include:

-Early Intervention for Psychosis– This law, combined with other mental health proposals from various legislators, urges states to use at least 10 percent of their mental health block grants on early intervention for psychosis by using the clinical approach of coordinated specialty care.
-In this model, a team of specialists implements psychotherapy, medication, education and support for patients’ families as well as services to help patients stay at school or work (Szabo, 2016).
+This law, combined with other mental health proposals from various legislators, urges states to use at least 10 percent of their mental health block grants on early intervention for psychosis by using the clinical approach of coordinated specialty care.
+In this model, a team of specialists implements psychotherapy, medication, education, and support for patients’ families as well as services to help patients stay at school or work (Szabo, 2016).

 This law is a huge achievement in mental health care and decreases the stigma towards mental illness.
 I’m fascinated by this particular act because if the ACA repeal were to fully happen; would this law defend mental health provisions that were introduced by the ACA?

 I hope so.